BrendaWardhaugh/pandas---challenge/README.md

 Please see the attached documents which include jupyter notebook script and the rescourses.

 This challenge was to create and manipulate Pandas DataFrames to analyze school and standardized test data.
-To do this, two csv files containg data were read and then pandas were used to merge the files together and analyze the data based on a variety of factors.
+To do this, two csv files containing data were read and then pandas were used to merge the files together and analyze the data based on a variety of factors.

 Functions that were used to analyze the data include: sum, mean, count, value count, dividing and multiplying variables, creating dataframes, groupby, sorting values, creating bins and using panda cut to separate data into the new bins, and formating tables.